SpicyBolas/DataSci-Projects/README.md

-# DataSci-Projects
+# Emotion-Detection-From-Text
-Contains my self-directed projects concerning machine learning and deep learning.

-## Data Sets
-### Credit Card Fraud Dataset:
-This dataset has been obtained from Kaggle, uploaded by 'Machine Learning Group - ULB'.
-Link: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+Contains my self-directed project concerning text sentiment analysis.
+Text is catgorised into one of six emotional categories using supervised deep learning, specifically the training of a Recurrent Neural Network (RNN) using the python tensorflow library.

-### Emotion From Text Dataset:
+## Emotion From Text Dataset:
 This dataset has been obtained from Kaggle, uploaded by 'Praveen'.
 Link: https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp